HautaniemiLab/jellyfish/README.md

 ## Input data

 Examples of the input data.
-If the dataset comprises only a single patient, the `patient` column can be omitted.
+If the dataset comprises only a single patient, `patient` columns can be omitted.

 ### `samples.tsv`

+The `rank` column defines the column for the sample in the Jellyfish plot.
+For instance, different time points or stages of the disease can be ranked in the order of diagnosis (1), interval (2), and relapse (3).
+The zeroth rank is reserved for the root of the sample tree.
+The ranks can be arbitrary integers.
+Unused ranks are automatically removed when the plot is generated.
+If the `rank` column is omitted, the ranks are assigned automatically based on the samples' depths in the sample tree.

+The `parent` column defines the parent sample of the sample.
+Samples without a parent will be considered as children of an imaginary root sample.

+#### Example

 | sample         | displayName | site | rank | parent        | patient |
 | -------------- | ----------- | ---- | ---- | ------------- | ------- |